ConnectedBradford/CB_FDM_Specifications/README.md

 FDM secificatiosn repo

-## Contains documents describing what teh FDM's are and how they are built.
+## Contains documents describing what the FDM's are and how they are built.